Ljubiša Savić: Death

-Savić was shot dead in his vehicle near a railway station on 7 June 2000, when he stopped briefly to escort an elderly woman home.
-According to eyewitness reports, another vehicle suddenly appeared, from which Ždrale, already convicted of murder and unofficially released, opened fire with an automatic firearm.
+Savić was assassinated in his vehicle near a railway station on 7 June 2000, when he stopped briefly to escort an elderly woman home.
+According to eyewitness reports, another vehicle suddenly appeared, from which Đorđe Ždrale, who had already been convicted of murder and unofficially released, opened fire with an automatic firearm.
 Savić was hit by six of the thirteen bullets fired and was killed instantly.
 It is believed that he fell victim to organized gang crime.
+Six months before his death he stated, "When I embarked on all this, I said goodbye to my life."

 His death was preceded by several months of constant observation and analysis of his way of life by Ždrale, who, together with two unknown persons, prepared the assassination.
 He acquired weapons, ammunition, a vehicle, clothing and radios.
-It was not until 2010 that he was convicted, since his clearance was not registered in the files and he therefore had an alibi.
+It was not until 2010 that he was convicted, as his clearance was not registered in the files, and he therefore had an alibi.

 Savić was buried in his home village Kovačići near Bijeljina in the circle of his family, friends and former comrades.

-Politics

-Ljubiša Savić was one of the founding members of Srpska Demokratska Stranka (SDS) in Bijeljina.
-In 1996 he left the SDS, whose leader was Radovan Karadžić for a long time.
-He then founded his own party called Demokratska Stranka (RS); this participated in the party alliance consisting of five parties, Demokratski Patriotski Blok (DPB), which succeeded in the election on 14 September 1996 with two deputies (including Savić himself), gaining entrance into the Parliament of the Republika Srpska.
-In the summer of 1997, he also supported the anti-corruption campaign of the then President of Republika Srpska, Biljana Plavšić, who also resigned from the SDS.